RobeDM/LIBIRWLS/README.md

 We recommend the installation of gcc using Homebrew or Macports:

- - Macports (this option is faster): Download and Install macports from [https://www.macports.org/](https://www.macports.org/) and install gcc using the following command line:
+ - Macports: Download and Install macports from [https://www.macports.org/](https://www.macports.org/) and install gcc using the following command line:

         sudo port install gcc49